 Introduction - Amenhotep IIIAmenhotep III was an ancient Egyptian pharaoh who ruled at a time when ancient Egypt was at its peak of power and prosperity.
 During his reign ancient Egypt built great architectural works and produced great works of art including amazing sculptures.
-Below is a list of interesting kid-friendly facts about this great pharaoh including how long he ruled Egypt and where he is buried.
+Below is a list of interesting kid-friendly facts about this great pharaoh including how long he ruled Egypt, what accomplishments he is famous for, and where he is buried.

 Click here for a great selection of Amazon.com books about the ancient Egyptian Pharaohs.